AIDRania/calendar/README.md

-go in the web browser and tape localhost:3001 then start your navigation
+If you choose localhost : Go in the web browser and tape localhost:3001 then start your navigation

-You can see the calendars without create an account
+You can see the calendars without create an account but cant create or update events

-If you sign up then you can create or update or delete the events if you are the owner or administrator
+If you sign up then you can create or update or delete the events if you are the owner or administrator.

+Files structure:

+- server files "src":
+	- server.js : the index of the application
+	- user.js the : file of all user requests
+	- calendar.js : the file of all calendar requests

+- public (client) files "public":
+	- images: directory of images and icons ...
+	- src: the javascript & angularjs directory
+		- src/lib: all the external librarys
+		- src/fullcalendar: the files of fullcalendar functions
+		- controller.js: the file of SPA(Single Page Application) => angularjs controllers
+		- index.js : the file of all ajax functions
+		- services.js: files of services used by the cotroller to controle states
+	- views: all files HTML components (templates)
+	-style: CSS files
+	-index.js: the principle HTML file when you start the application

+Note:

-the data (mongoDB) is saved in https://mlab.com/
+- the data (mongoDB) is saved in https://mlab.com/

 sources:
 	https://getbootstrap.com/